Sumatran Tigers are highly adapted to ambush hunting, using their stripes as camouflage against the dappled light of the forest floor.

 Facts about Sumatran Tigers

 - Tigers are solitary animals, they live alone except for mothers who live with their young cubs while caring for them.
-We replicate this natural behaviour at Melbourne Zoo by keeping our three tigers separate.
+We replicate this natural behaviour at Melbourne Zoo by keeping our two tigers separate.

 - They’re proficient swimmers, and can cross rivers that are 7–8 km wide without difficulty.